luca-arts/luca-arts.github.io/knowledge/AI/instant Nerf.md

 #### issues

 1. On my ZBook Fury I noticed I got a `cc1plus` errorr while running `make -j` .
-This is probably due to having too much processes runnin
+This is probably due to having too much processes running in parallel.
-2.
-3.
-4.
-5. g in parallel.
 To test I went for `make -j4` .
-6. I got an error at the end of make process,  something with an undefined reference to LIBTIFF.
+2. I got an error at the end of make process,  something with an undefined reference to LIBTIFF.
 I had to deinstall libtiff via conda: `conda uninstall libtiff` .
-7.
+3.

 ### instant-ngp